ViBlog/autovalues/autovalue-gson-extension.md

 If you encounter ```java.lang.NoSuchMethodError: com.squareup.javapoet.TypeName.isBoxedPrimitive()Z``` while compiling.
 It means that gradle is not able to resolve the correct JavaPoet version.
 Add ```apt 'com.squareup:javapoet:1.7.0'``` before your Dagger apt and it should solve it.

 ## JSON file
-To be able to test, I've created data we will play with.
+To be able to test, I've created data we will use.
 You can do the same by using the website http://www.json-generator.com.
-It's an array with 50 objects.
+It's an array of 50 objects.

 ```java
 public class DummyJsonProvider {